Oscar O'Neill Oxholm (1809–1871): Career

 Oxholm began his career in the Royal Danish Army at the Foot Guards.
 In 1848, he was freed from service to serve as adjudant for Frederick VII.
 He reached the rank of Major-General and was appointed to chamberlain.

+On 10 June 1841, Oxholm was made a knight of the Order of the Dannebrog.
+Later that month, on 24 June, he and his siblings were given letters patent which admitted their family to the Danish nobility.

 Oxholm purchased Rosenfeldt Manor at Vordingborg in 1841.
 He constructed the new main building, two farm buildings and 20 fæstegårde.
 Designed by Henrik Steffens Sibbern, the main building was built from 1868 to 1870.